 As of 31 December 2019, the Hellenic Corporation of Assets and Participations S.A.
-(HCAP), Hellenic Republic Asset Development Fund (HRADF) and Silchester International Investors LLP have a significant participation (over 5%).
+(HCAP), Hellenic Republic Asset Development Fund (HRADE) and Silchester International Investors I.I.P. have a significant participation (over 5%).

+Development und (HRADI ) and Silchester international investors ELF have a significant participation (c /VEI 3 /0).
 11/12/2019 "Silchester International Investors LLP acting as investment manager for the following clients: 9.92% - Silchester International Investors International Value Equity Trust, - Silchester International Investors International Value Equity Taxable Trust, - Silchester International Investors International Value Equity Group Trust, - Silchester International Investors Tobacco Free International Value Equity Trust, - The Calleva Trust.
 20/3/2018 "Hellenic Corporation of Assets and Participations S.A."
 (HCAP)(1) 34.12% 11/4/2014 "Hellenic Republic Asset Development Fund (HRADF)(1) 17.00%

-^{1.} On 8 April 2014, the Greek Joint Ministerial Committee for Restructurings and Privatizations decided the transfer, without consideration, of 39,440,000 ordinary shares with voting rights (corresponding to 17% of the existing share capital of PPC S.A) by the Hellenic Republic to the HRADF, pursuant to the provisions of L. 3986/2011.
+(1) On 8 April 2014, the Greek Joint Ministerial Committee for Restructurings and Privatizations decided the transfer, without consideration, of 39,440,000 ordinary shares with voting rights (corresponding to 17% of the existing share capital of PPC S.A) by the Hellenic Republic to the HRADF, pursuant to the provisions of Law 3986/2011.
 On 9 April 2014, the transfer of said shares by the Hellenic Republic to the HRADF was effected, following execution of an over-the-counter transaction and was announced on April 11, 2014.
 A transfer of 79,165,114 PPC shares (namely 34.123%) by the Greek State to the HCAP (in which the Hellenic Republic holds 100% of the shares and voting rights) was completed on 20 March 2018, by law and without consideration, according to par.
 20, article 380 of L. 4512/2018, as par.
 1 of article 197 of L. 4389/2016 was amended.
 Taking into consideration that the HRADF is HCAP's subsidiary, the total percentage of the Hellenic Republic remains indirectly at 51.123%.